flimflam-austin/hugo-cms-test/site/content/quick_reads/20181206-french-protests/index.md

       ## PROTESTS MAY NOT END

-      > “There will be more demonstrations.
-We remain mobilized.’
+      “There will be more demonstrations.
+We remain mobilized."

       Lionel Cucchi, protestor/spokesman.
 While the protests started because of the fuel tax, the anger ignited *other* protests varying from farmers